ljwilliams09/Attributes-Effect-on-OOD-Performance/README.md

   - Contains `generate_prompts.py` which is the main script for stratifying on prompts.
   - `base_prompt.txt` and `system_prompt.txt` are both txt files containing the system prompt and base prompt for the prompt generation, examples can be found in the generated images folder under a `prompt.txt` file for a given task.

-- `./t2v_metrics`
+- `./VQAScore`
-  - submodule folder of the repository for the VQAScore
+  - contains scripts for VQAScore and submodule folder of the repository for the VQAScore (`./t2v_metrics`)

 ## References